IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 New assignments for Additional Information PvD Keys Registry will be administered by IANA through Expert Review {{!RFC8126}}.
-Experts are requested to ensure that defined keys do not overlap, and represent non-vendor-specific use cases.
+Experts are requested to ensure that defined keys do not overlap in names or semantics, and represent non-vendor-specific use cases.
 Vendor-specific keys SHOULD use sub-dictionaries, as described in {{aiformat}}.

 IANA is asked to place this registry in a new page, entitled